Yoshito Hori: Globis University

 Since founding Globis, Hori's goal had been to create a graduate school of management, but the financial and legal requirements to establish a university in Japan proved too difficult.
 However, in April 2003, the Act on Special Zones for Structural Reform (構造改革特別区域法, kōzō kaikaku tokubetsu kuiki hō), which was created by the Second Koizumi Cabinet, allowed provisions for a new for-profit university established by a private company (株式会社立大学, kabushiki gaisha ritsu daigaku).
 This paved the way for Globis to offer higher education degrees accredited by MEXT.
 Globis established a new entity, the Graduate School of Management, Globis University, which was accredited by MEXT in December 2005 as a for-profit university established by a private company.

 A first batch of 78 students enrolled in the Japanese taught two-year part-time MBA in April 2006, offered at campus locations in Tokyo and Osaka.
 By 2007, Hori had decided that the Graduate School of Management, Globis University should become a non-profit incorporated educational institution (学校法人, gakkō hōjin).
 This change would establish an endowment fund supported by retained earnings and donations, which would support the educational environment and campus facilities over the long term.
 MEXT approved the entity change in April 2008.

 As of 2022, the university has a total enrollment of 2,683 students and an annual intake of 1,050 students, making it the largest business school in Japan.
 Domestic campuses are located in Tokyo, Osaka, Nagoya, Fukuoka, Sendai, Yokohama, and Mito.
 Four additional overseas locations are maintained in Singapore, Thailand, San Francisco, and Brussels.

+Political positions

+Nuclear power

+Hori has asserted a pro-nuclear opinion following the Fukushima nuclear accident.
+Hori is positive on renewable energy but argues a stable and reliable energy supply cannot be achieved in Japan without nuclear power.
+He contends abandoning nuclear power would prompt manufacturers to offshore production, resulting in severe damage to the Japanese economy.
+Hori has stated ensuring nuclear power plant safety as a key requirement for restarting nuclear reactors.

+In 2011 Hori got into a heated argument on Twitter with Softbank’s Masayoshi Son who he accused of being a "businessman with political contacts" (政商, seishō) for using the nuclear power phase-out argument to boost Softbank’s solar power business.
+In response, Son called Hori out for being a pro-nuclear activist and challenged him to a thorough discussion (トコトン議論, tokoton giron).
+The pair eventually agreed to a one-on-one public debate on nuclear power on August 5, 2011 which lasted over 3 hours and was livestreamed on Nico Nico Douga (ニコニコ動画, niko niko dōga) (current Niconico).
+The debate ended amicably.
+Son declared he would not take any revenue or dividends from his solar power business for at least 40 years.
+In response Hori withdrew his earlier accusations.
+Hori lauded the discussion as a win for Japanese citizens in terms of drawing public interest to Japan’s energy policy.